 “One thing I try to remind myself at all times is with ABG we keep telling ourselves we’re sharing our stories,” she said.
 “In the end, our stories – no one can ever take (them) away from us.”

 Creating a podcast takes a lot of work, technical skills, and time, but it’s also a highly accessible field from a creative perspective.
 Recognizing other Asian women working in the audio space also means figuring out the ways each individual voice is different.
 Getting stuck on the ideas of what influencer culture should look or sound like ultimately hurts any voice or story.
 Despite the news stories about overcrowded fields and “peak podcast,” there’s still a lot to be gained from new shows, especially when the range of Asian stories is so broad in ethnicity, gender, sexuality, ability, and intersectional lived experiences.
 Beginning an exciting project or podcast is really about changing the narrative of whose stories get told.

-“It requires so much more work to be safe than real,” Chang said.
+“It requires so much more work to be safe than real,” Cheng said.
 “Why put that much work on yourself to be someone that you’re not?
 I’d rather be remembered and liked for being me than trying to be someone I’m not.”